 What Google is saying is that people can’t identify your business from the ad.
 They want your name in the ad or your logo.
 Yet, I’ve seen the exact same ad be approved as the one that was rejected.
 If rejected either edit the graphics or call and see if you can get the current one approved.

-What About Bing Ads - Do They Reject Ads?
+What About Microsoft Ad (Bing Ads) - Do They Reject Ads?

-Many of these same reasons can get your ad rejected on Bing, as well.
+Many of these same reasons can get your ad rejected on Microsoft (formerly known as Bing), as well.
 In 2016 they rejected 130 million ads, over half of which were for companies pretending to be tech support companies.
 It's a practice Google also doesn't allow on AdWords.